json-api/json-api/_format/1.1/index.md

   * `href`: a string containing the link's URL.
   * `meta`: a [meta object][meta] containing additional information about the link.

-The following `self` link is simply a URL:
+For example, the following `self` link is simply a URL:

 ```json
 "links": {